amesar/mlflow-tools/mlflow_tools/export_import/README.md

 # Export and Import Experiments or Runs

-Tools to export and import MLflow experiments (or runs) from one tracking server to another.
+Tools to export and import MLflow runs, experiments or registered models from one tracking server to another.

 ## Overview

-* Experiments
+### Runs
-  * Export an experiment and all its runs to a directory or zip file
+  * Export a run to  a directory or zip file.
-  * Import an experiment from a directory or zip file
+  * Import a run from a directory or zip file.
-  * Copy an experiment from one tracking server to another
+  * Copy a run from one tracking server to another.
-* Runs
+  * Limitations - TODO
+    * Account for nested runs.
+    * Implement Databricks notebook imports.

+### Experiments
-  * Export a run to  a directory or zip file
+  * Export an experiment and all its runs to a directory or zip file.
-  * Import a run from a directory or zip file
+  * Import an experiment from a directory or zip file.
-  * Copy a run from one tracking server to another
+  * Copy an experiment from one tracking server to another.

-* Registered Models
+### Registered Models
+  * Export a registered model to a directory.
-  * Saves registered model data as `registered_models.json`.
+  * Import a registered model from a directory.

-* TODO
-  * Account for nested runs
-  * Implement Databricks notebook imports
+### Limitations

-### Databricks MLflow Tracking Server Notes for `Copy` Feature
+#### Databricks MLflow Tracking Server Notes for `Copy` Feature
   * The functionality described here works quite well for open source MLflow.
   * Things get more complicated for the `copy` feature when you are using a a Databricks tracking server, either as source or destination .
   * This is primarily because [MLflow client](https://github.com/mlflow/mlflow/blob/master/mlflow/tracking/client.py) constructor only accepts a tracking_uri.